So why is Radiohead’s The Bends on this best 1,000 albums ever thing?

 While I have enormous love and respect for Radiohead, I didn’t obsessively follow every move that the band made during the 1990s and 2000s as many Radiohead… heads did back in the day.

-Radiohead came on the scene during my early college years, and probably like many I generally classified them as the band with that “Creep” song, which is their smash hit off of their debut album, Pablo Honey, in 1993.
+Radiohead came on the scene during my early college years, and probably like many, I generally classified them as the band with that “Creep” song, which is their smash hit off of their debut album, Pablo Honey, in 1993.

-By the time that The Bends came out in 1995, it was clear that Radiohead was not a one-hit wonder by any means (not all that different from how Beck quickly broke away from solely being known as the “Loser” guy).
+By the time that The Bends came out in 1995, it was clear Radiohead was not a one-hit wonder by any means (not all that different from how Beck quickly broke away from solely being known as the “Loser” guy).
 “High and Dry” seemed to be playing constantly on the radio and MTV that summer and, looking back, it’s noteworthy that at least musically, it’s one of Radiohead’s most pop-oriented songs.

-Radiohead is fascinating in its range and ambitions, and the fact that they can produce great straight-ahead rock/pop numbers makes their exceptional and wildly experimental later material on albums like OK Computer and Kid A even more remarkable.
+Radiohead is fascinating in their range and ambitions, and the fact that they can produce great straight-ahead rock/pop numbers makes their exceptional and wildly experimental later material on albums like OK Computer and Kid A even more remarkable.

 On top of the otherworldly and textured sounds that Radiohead creates, Thom Yorke has a rangy and expressive voice that adds yet another compelling element.
 On “Planet Telex,” I’m struck by how Bono-ish he sounds, for example.